admin-shell-io/questions-and-answers/README.md

 Yes.
 Please use the following alternatives:
 -	type=ConceptDescription, local=True: the concept description is within the package or deployed on the same server like the element referring to it
--	type=ConceptDescription, local=False: the concept description is located within a different pakckage or possibly deployed on a different server than the element referring to it
+-	type=ConceptDescription, local=False: the concept description is located within a different package or possibly deployed on a different server than the element referring to it
 -	type=GlobalReference, local=False: a concept description object is not defined, just a reference to an external source is made

 (Answered: 2020-09-21)